Code-the-Dream-School/react-guidebook/README.md

 TBD

-:crown: Thanks to Raquel Román-Rodriguez, who assembled the rubric for this lesson.
+:crown: Thanks to Roy Mosby, who assembled the teaching notes for this lesson, and Raquel Román-Rodriguez, who assembled the lesson rubric.